 Something about the couple left the security guard feeling uneasy, so he went to the second floor to make sure nothing had been stolen from the collection.
 Moments later, he came running back downstairs and burst through the museum exit just in time to see the couple pull out of the parking lot in a rust-coloured sports car.

-Thirty-two years later, in the autumn of 2017, Woman-Ochre was discovered by an unsuspecting antiques dealer hanging in the bedroom of the recently deceased Rita Alter’s bedroom in Cliff, New Mexico.
-It was valued at $160 million.
+Thirty-two years later, in the autumn of 2017, Woman-Ochre was discovered by an unsuspecting antiques dealer, hanging in the bedroom of the recently-deceased Rita Alter’s bedroom in Cliff, New Mexico.
+It was valued at $160 million USD.

 1955, Martha Jackson Gallery, New York, NY

 Her gaze is severe, not dissimilar to Willem’s when he stands before me analyzing my lines, only vaguely aware of the ice melting in his glass of Scotch.
 She would look so much happier if she let her hair down.
 But I suppose the perm gives her a certain uptown respectability, a power of conformity that helps put food in Willem’s cupboard.
 Despite her bonds to polite society, no one fawns over me like Martha.
 Her eroticism is driven as much by her intellectualism as by her sexual desires.
 In me, her shackles drop to the floor.
 In me, “each stroke [is] a decision…answered by a new question.”
 How I admire her faithlessness, particularly when Willem goes to refill his drink and she hurriedly strips down before me, offering her swelling conceit.
 She shares this Sapphic custom with Elaine.
 Talent is where they diverge, and money.
 A gallery run by Elaine would never save a dime.
 Martha knows how to paint; she just has nothing particularly interesting to say.